Gas Fee Limbo: How Low Can You Go Before the Network Ignores You

 "

 Most of the above is mainnet Ethereum.
-If gas costs are a constant friction in your workflow, the honest answer is: use an L2.
+If gas costs are a constant friction — if you're testing contracts, running tooling, sending transactions regularly — the honest answer is: use an L2.

 GhostInThePrompt.com // The mempool is a live auction.
 Bid like you mean it.